 - Have some fun with a regular bridge or poker night, book club or sewing group.

 3. Senior Living Communities.
 Many residents of senior living communities say that having so many ways to meet people has made their lives incredibly rich.
 Between events, activities, clubs, dining venues, and having neighbors their same age, they discover new friends that feel like family.
 Some couples decide to move to a community as part of planning for the future.
 If anything should happen to one of them, the other will have support to feel less lonely.
+Use our community locator tool to find a senior living community in your area.

 Loneliness shouldn’t be brushed aside as a normal part of aging.
 Acknowledge it, then take the first step toward a better — and possibly longer — life.